Regularity and completeness of half-Lie groups: Differentiable elements in half-Lie groups

 We next consider subsets of half-Lie groups where left multiplication has better differentiability properties than mere continuity.
 Specifically, we consider $k$-fold Fr\'echet differentiability, denoted by $C^k$, of left multiplication.\begin{definition}[Differentiable elements] Let $G$ be a Banach right half-Lie group.
 Then, $x \in G$ is called a $C^k$ element if the left translations $\mu_x,\mu_x\i:G\to G$ are $C^k$.
 The set of all $C^k$ elements of $G$ is denoted by $G^k$. \end{definition}

 We do not know if the $C^k$ property of $\mu_x\i$ follows automatically from the $C^k$ property of $\mu_x$.
 By the inverse function theorem, this is the case if $\mu_x$ has an invertible derivative at some (and hence any) point.
-The derivative of $\mu_x$ is injective at every point.
-Otherwise, it would have a non-trivial kernel at some point and, by right-invariance, at every point.
-Then, there would be a non-constant curve in $G$ along which $\mu_x$ is constant, a contradiction.
-However, we do not know if the derivative of $\mu_x$ is surjective, and we therefore cannot apply the inverse function theorem.
-For this reason, we require $\mu_x\i$ to be $C^k$ in \cref{def:differentiable}.
+But we do not know this, so we require $\mu_x\i$ to be $C^k$ in \cref{def:differentiable}.

 Next, we will show that the set of $C^k$ elements in a Banach half-Lie group $G$ is again a Banach half-Lie group, provided that $G$ carries a right-invariant local addition.

 \begin{definition}[Right-invariant local additions] Let $G$ be a right half-Lie group.
 A local addition on $G$ is a smooth map $\ta:TG\supseteq V \to G$, which is defined on an open neighborhood $V $ of the 0-section in $TG$, such that $\ta(0_x)=x$ for all $x\in G$ and $(\pi_{G},\ta):V \to G\times G$ is a diffeomorphism onto its range.
 The local addition $\ta$ is called right-invariant if $T\mu^y(V) = V $ and $\ta \o T\mu^y = \mu^y \o \ta$ holds for all $y \in G$. \end{definition}